 A defining feature of the mountain is a giant cross that stands on the cliffs of Chase Woods.
 The white cross can be seen across from across Cowichan Bay and is a beloved local landmark.
 This site is visited by thousands of people each year.
 The challenging trek rewards hikers with a panoramic view of Cowichan Valley.

 Hikers and mountain bikers alike use these trails, so please use caution and be aware of your surroundings when visiting these trails.
 Visitors to NCC's conservation lands do so at their own risk.
 Hike and explore safely.

-The cliffs of Chase Woods Nature Preserve.
-(Photo by Tim Ennis/NCC)
+The cliffs of Chase Woods Nature Preserve, BC (Photo by Tim Ennis)

 Older coastal Douglas-fir forests are among the rarest ecosystems in British Columbia and are considered of the highest conservation value.
 Chase Woods supports 100 acres (40 hectares) of intact coastal Douglas-fir habitat, nurturing centuries-old western yew, Douglas-fir, Garry oak, lodgepole pine and arbutus.
 The property is home to a number of rare species and habitat types, including the globally imperiled Garry oak plant community.
 Dramatic boulder fields, hidden caves and steep cliffs create structural diversity and support a multitude of small mammals, bats and birds of prey.
 Streamside habitat on the preserve supports numerous amphibian species.